zapabob/ROCm/README.md

 Note: The URL of the repository must point to the location of the repositories’ repodata database.

-3.Install ROCm components using the following command:
+3. Install ROCm components using the following command:

 	sudo yum install rocm-dkms